 Information for writers about literary agents, Golvan Arts Management and the business of writing in Australia.
 If you are interested in representation, it is most important that you carefully read all of the relevant sections below.
 At present WE ARE NOT considering new proposals.
+We only represent Australian or Australian based clients.
 For other recommended Australian Literary Agents, please see the listing at the Australian Literary Agents Association web site.

 - Golvan Arts Management

 Clients available for school, library, literary and arts festivals, community presentations and workshops.

 Featured projects-rights sales for theatre, film and television, and visual arts applications.

 Prewett's latest work Our Jimi was published by Political Animal Press in 2020 to coincide with the 50th Anniversary of the passing of Jimi Hendrix.
 Attend the launch 11.00am Saturday morning 19 September Melbourne time, 9.00pm Friday 18 September New York/Toronto time, 8.00pm Chicago time and 6.00pm Los Angeles time.

 Prewett completed his Master of Film & Television in 2009 and was presented with the coveted Victorian College of the Arts Best Achievement in Direction, as well as Best Documentary Script.
 His documentaries have won awards and honours at film festivals in Europe, Asia and the Middle East, and have been distributed commercially in North America.
 His latest work Our Jimi was published by Political Animal Press in 2020 to coincide with the 50th Anniversary of the passing of Jimi Hendrix.